Takapuna Fossil Forest: Geography

-The Takapuna Fossil Forest was once a coastal Kauri, Podocarp and Broadleaved forest in close proximity to the Pupuke Volcano (now a crater lake).
+The Takapuna Fossil Forest was once a coastal kauri, podocarp and broadleaved forest near the Pupuke Volcano (now a crater lake).
 At this time, the sea level was much lower than in the present day.

 Approximately 190,000 years ago, the Pupuke Volcano erupted.
 This eruption sent two distinct lava flows through the forest, burning vegetation and encasing the lower 1–2 metres of the tree trunks in lava.
 The lava solidified into basalt rock, preserving the rounded shape of the trunks.
 These formations were buried by ash deposits from subsequent eruptions, but have been exposed over the past 7,000 years due to coastal erosion.
 Some of the trunk formations within the Takapuna Fossil Forest are also connected via arches, where the upper crust of the lava solidified while the lava flow beneath it drained out.
 Additionally, there are basalt formations in the shape of horizontal logs, where fallen trees were encased in the lava.
 The majority of these log formations are aligned towards East-Southeast, indicating that this was the direction of the lava flow.
 The Takapuna Fossil Forest also contains remnants of Lava Blisters.
 These rock formations occur when gasses rise within the lava, leaving rounded bumps at the edge of the rock formation.
 Allen and Smith suggest that the prevalence of these formations within the Takapuna Lava Forest may be the result of excess methane released by the burning vegetation.

 The Takapuna Fossil Forest is now situated upon a reef.